noalistic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9: script that duplicates the last line of the file

 Task 10: script that deletes all the regular files with a .js extension

+Task 11: Write a script that counts the number of directories and sub-directories in the current directory